1902 1903 1904

 each year to add to his collection.

-Expanding the idea, Barb has pitched in to
+Expanding the idea, Barb has pitched in to help.

-and made for another nice collection.
+for another nice collection.

 Dick also will visit Notre Dame about half a dozen